Specify Download and Installation

 Specify (Full version)

-(The Full version requires prior installation of MySQL.)
+(The full version requires prior installation of MySQL and Java 7 JRE, see documentation.)

 (MySQL is embedded within Specify EZDB and does not need to be installed separately.)